awsdocs/amazon-chime-user-guide/doc_source/webhooks.md

 1. In the **Manage webhooks** dialog box, choose **New**, enter a name for the webhook, and choose **Create**\.

-1. Verify that the webhook that you created is listed, and choose **Copy webhook URL**\.
+1. Verify that the webhook that you created is listed, and choose **Copy webhook URL** to copy the webhook URL to your clipboard\.

 1. Send the webhook URL to the webhook developer\.